Academic Integrity Values

 Click on the responses to see the answers to each.

 Fairness: A person of integrity is fair.
 You are fair to your peers when you do your own work, to authors when you acknowledge their work by citing it, to the college when you respect and follow academic integrity standards, and to alumni when your behaviour helps to support the value of their degree.
 In a classroom, this might be your instructor giving you lots of time to practice and develop a skill before you are tested.
-And just as you have supports at ACC to help you be the best student you can be, a lot of your future workplaces will have staff and policies in place to help you to do your best.
+And just as you have supports at Assiniboine to help you be the best student you can be, a lot of your future workplaces will have staff and policies in place to help you to do your best.

 Scenario